AdobeDocs/analytics-platform.en/help/analysis-workspace/templates/use-templates.md

 >[!CONTEXTUALHELP]
 >id="cja_template_page_summary"
->title="Page Summary template"
+>title="View key information about any page across your properties.
+Shows page views, a trend line, a flow visualization, and more."
->abstract="View key information about any page across your properties.
-Shows page views, a trend line, a flow visualization, and more.  <br/>**This can help you** better understand how people interact with a given page.<br/>**Based on what you learn, you might** do any number of things, like analyze the page's performance over a period of time or better understand what drives traffic to the page.<br/>This template uses the the Page Views metric.
+>abstract="**This can help you** better understand how people interact with a given page.<br/>**Based on what you learn, you might** do any number of things, like analyze the page's performance over a period of time or better understand what drives traffic to the page.<br/>This template uses the the Page Views metric.
 It also uses the Line visualization and Flow visualization."

 <!-- markdownlint-enable MD034 -->